MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 2. For more information on the metric definitions view the [query metrics documentation](./nosql/query-metrics).

-## Insert, Edit and Delete documents
+## Insert, Edit, and Delete documents
 - **Real-time document editing**: Add, view, edit, and delete documents instantly, with changes reflected in real-time.
 - **Import from JSON**: Load your data quickly from JSON files.
 - **Export Data**: Save entire collections or query results as JSON for backup or sharing.